15 May—16 May 2002

 It’s hard to keep up with the kids’ schoolwork; we’re having too much fun.
 Ruby is blooming into puberty and Clare is a raving chatterbox.
 I love having their company all the time.
 I picked up some photos from previous adventures.
 This is the holiday of a lifetime.
 I don’t want it to end.

-The map below shows our route from Winton in Queensland to Katherine in the Northern Territory—about 1800 km not counting side trips.
+The map above shows our route from Winton in Queensland to Katherine in the Northern Territory—about 1800 km not counting side trips.